JKU-ICG/cg_project_template/README.md

 # Final Hand-in (due: 19.06.2019)
 The final package needs to contain:
-- code/		Documented code + required resources + libs
+- `code/`:		Documented code + required resources + libs
-- video/	A screen recording of the movie
+- `video/`:	A screen recording of the movie
-- README	Document which minimal aspects/requirements, basic movie parts and your special effects are implemented in a correct way (effects are working and implemented correctly by yourself).
+- `README.md`:	Extend the file and document the workload of each team member, and which effects (minimal, basic, special) are implemented (effects are working and implemented by yourself).
 Comment issues!

 **Workload:**